Jacob-Friesen/portfolio_website/README.md

 Portfolio Website
 =================

-My new integrated mobile desktop portfolio website (under development).
-The prototype can be found [here](http://jacobfriesen.xen.prgmr.com:9002).
+My integrated interface portfolio website, which is the 5th major revision of my website.
+This site is [here](http://jacobfriesen.com).
 This is the culmination of my attempts at making an interface with no comprimises:

  * Single domain with no unecessary scripts/loads for any interface (A problem with most media query based adaptations)
  * Full AJAX page loads (~250ms)